 For an idea of what this means, check out the video featuring Gary below:

-Hailing the return of personalised, one-on-one attention, the book proposes that caring for one’s customers, overdelivering on their brand experience, and building a rock solid company culture can trigger the Word of Mouth marketing while sustaining customer communities.
+Hailing the return of personalised, one-on-one attention, the book nudges you to care intensely for your customers, over deliver on your brand experience, and building a rock solid company culture can trigger Word of Mouth (WOM) marketing while sustaining your customer communities.

-While admitting that traditional media still has a place in the marketing mix – Gary himself has advertised on New York billboards to promote his previous book Crush It! – managing one’s online communities is paramount in the Thank You Economy.
+While admitting that traditional media still has a place in the marketing mix – Gary himself has advertised on New York billboards to promote his previous book Crush It! – Gary felt that managing your online communities is paramount to succeed and thrive in the new Thank You Economy.

 Although the campaign created a major spike in sales and brand awareness for the heritage toiletry brand, it did not follow through with its hordes of 120,000 fans on Twitter.

 12) Use “pull” tactics (engagement, conversation, service) that remind consumers why they should care about your brand.

 13) Play it big if you’re small, and play it small if you’re big.

 14) Don’t be afraid to crawl before you run.

 The final chapter of The Thank You Economy contained little thoughts, ideas, and snippets in a style which echoed Seth Godin’s own approach.